arnabkd/jebs/README.markdown

 Get a live overview of available city bikes in Oslo on your phone, using the ClearChannel XML api.

 ## Disclaimer
-My first Django app and github project :)
+My first Django and github project :)

 ## Inspiration
 * http://gitorious.org/bysyklist